jankenshow/k8s_webApp/README.md

 - build docker images
 - push images into minikube vm

 setup command does not build (also push into vm) docker images used for this app.
+Or simply build images in minikube vm.

 ## Run app (create kubernetes resources)